Caribbean Newspapers, 1718-1876

 New research and teaching opportunities

-This fully searchable collection of Caribbean newspapers will open up a new world of research materials for scholars and students in such departments as history, international relations, regional studies and African American studies, in particular the African Diaspora.
-Caribbean Newspapers will be fully integrated into America’s Historical Newspapers and the World Newspaper Archive for seamless searching with Early American Newspapers, 1690-1922; Hispanic American Newspapers, 1808-1980; and Latin American Newspapers, 1805-1922.
+This fully searchable collection of Caribbean newspapers opens a new world of research materials for scholars and students in departments such as history, international relations, regional studies and African American studies, in particular the African Diaspora.
+Caribbean Newspapers is fully integrated into America’s Historical Newspapers and the World Newspaper Archive for seamless searching with Early American Newspapers, 1690-1922; Hispanic American Newspapers, 1808-1980; and Latin American Newspapers, 1805-1922.

 About the American Antiquarian Society